UrsidaeCyber/Trezor-Qubes/README.md

 4. Make the Udev rules file executable by running the following code in terminal:

-sudo chmod +x /etc/udev/rules.d/51-trezor.rules
+`sudo chmod +x /etc/udev/rules.d/51-trezor.rules `

-Method 2: Direct Installation Via Curl
+### Method 2: Direct Installation Via Curl

 1. Grant networking permissions to fedora-37-sys in the Qubes manager.

 2. In a fedora-37-sys terminal window install curl with this command:

-sudo dnf install curl
+`sudo dnf install curl`

 3. Download the Trezor Udev rules via curl:

-sudo curl https://data.trezor.io/udev/51-trezor.rules -o /etc/udev/rules.d/51-trezor.rules
+`sudo curl https://data.trezor.io/udev/51-trezor.rules -o /etc/udev/rules.d/51-trezor.rules`

 4. Once the Udev rules are installed, verify they are in the right directory.
 They should be in /etc/udev/rules.d as a file titled 51-trezor.rules.

 5. Once you have successfully installed the Udev file in the correct location, make the file executable by using the following command:

-sudo chmod +x /etc/udev/rules.d/51-trezor.rules
+`sudo chmod +x /etc/udev/rules.d/51-trezor.rules`

+6. Revoke fedora-37-sys networking permissions in the Qubes manager.

-Step 8: Install Trezor Dependencies
+## Step 8: Install Trezor Dependencies

-In the Whonix AppVM where you are using Trezor, open terminal and run the following commands:
+1. In the Whonix AppVM where you are using Trezor open a terminal window.

+2. Run the following command to install pip.

-1. sudo apt install pip
+`sudo apt install pip`

+3. Run the following command to install the trezor package:

-2. pip3 install –user trezor
+`pip3 install –user trezor`

 AND

-In fedora-37-sys, run the following command:
+1. Enable networking permissions for fedora-37-sys in the Qubes manager.

+2. Run the following command to install the trezor-common package:

-sudo dnf install trezor-common
+`sudo dnf install trezor-common`

+3. Revoke fedora-37-sys networking permissions in the Qubes manager.`